Treat one’s private data like you would want others to treat yours.

 How is my information secured?

 Whenever your data is in transit between you and us, everything is encrypted and sent using HTTPS.
-We are proud to say that FetLife was one of the first social networks to make HTTPS mandatory.
+We are proud to say that GHP is a social network to make HTTPS mandatory.

 Other than your password, data isn’t encrypted while it’s live in our database (since it needs to be ready to send to you when you need it), but we go to great lengths to secure your data at rest.